Chetola Resort employees 'pay it forward' during holidays

-BLOWING ROCK — Chetola Resort’s staff announced their donation to Casting Bread Ministries, a food pantry located on Aho Road in Blowing Rock.
-The donation weighing in at 700 pounds was received by Casting Bread’s Executive Director Sam Garrett on the day after Christmas.
-This donation was the result of more than 200 employees coming together to benefit the community.
+BLOWING ROCK — Chetola Resort’s staff happily announces their donation to Casting Bread Ministries, a food pantry located on Aho Road in Blowing Rock.
+The donation weighing in at 700 pounds was gratefully received by Casting Bread’s Executive Director Sam Garrett on the day after Christmas.
+This donation was the result of over 200 employees coming together to benefit the community.

 “I’m so proud of the Chetola team for taking the time to make a positive impact on our local community” said Chetola’s food drive coordinator Dalton Kilby.
 “We’re excited about establishing an ongoing relationship with Casting Bread Ministries and look forward to other opportunities that allow us to serve others.”